 -

-Pair of cupboard doors with latch.
+Pair of cupboard doors with latches.
 Walnut wood, iron.
 18th century.
-Pair of carved walnut doors decorated with panels flanked by flat areas, which have a wrought iron latch and a lock with key (whose shield shows curved lines clearly reminiscent of the Baroque) and parts of the hinges that would have joined it to the cupboard for which they were created.
-Both the wood and the decoration (on the doors and the latch) show influences of Baroque models, as was common in certain Spanish centres of the 18th century.
+A pair of carved walnut wood doors decorated with panels flanked by flat areas, featuring a wrought iron latch and lock with key (whose shield displays curved lines clearly reminiscent of the Baroque style) and parts of the hinges that would have joined it to the cupboard for which they were created.
+Both the wood and the decoration (on the doors and the latch) show influences of Baroque models, as was common in certain Spanish centers of the 18th century.

 · Size: 50x103 / ud